 Security Considerations for a SQL Server Installation

 Security is important for every product and every business.
 By following simple best practices, you can avoid many security vulnerabilities.
-This article discusses some security best practices that you should consider both before you install SQL Server and after you install SQL Server.
-Security guidance for specific features is included in the reference articles for those features.
+This topic discusses some security best practices that you should consider both before you install SQL Server and after you install SQL Server.
+Security guidance for specific features is included in the reference topics for those features.

 Before Installing SQL Server